ES (Endurance Road) [RETIRED]

 The "ES" means 'extra smooth.'
-It might not as quick handling as our Smoothie or other dedicated race frames.
-But it is still quite fast and you'll actually gain valuable stability on speedy descents and the ability to fit wider tires.
+It might not be as quick handling as our Smoothie or other dedicated race frames, but it is still quite fast and you'll actually gain valuable stability on speedy descents and the ability to fit wider tires.
 An ideal choice for multi-day charity rides, centuries, credit card touring and fast commuting.
 For 2016, we have reduced the number of sizes, but have kept the hard to find 66cm size..

 - Tange Prestige heat-treated butted CrMo steel front triangle; butted CrMo rear end